Hilbert series of modules over Lie algebroids: Toral Lie algebroids

-Thus if $\g_A$ and $I$ satisfy the assumption in \Proposition{\ref{loc-ideal}} it follows from \Theorem{\ref{main}} that the Hilbert series $H_{I}(t)$ of the $\g_A$-module $I$ is rational.
-In particular, considering a principal ideal $ I= (f)$ as a module over its tangent algebra $T_A((f))$, its Hilbert series $H_{(f)}(t)$ is always rational .
+Thus if $\g_A$ and $I$ satisfy \thetag{L-I} it follows from \Theorem{\ref{main}} that the Hilbert series $H_{I}(t)$ of the $\g_A$-module $I$ is rational.
+In particular, if $ I= (f)$ is a principal ideal and $\g_A =T_A((f))$, then \thetag{L-I} is trivially satisfied, so the Hilbert series $H_{(f)}(t)$ is always rational.
+An interesting situation is when we have ideals $I_1$ and $I$ of $A$ such that $\g_A = T_A(I_1)\subset T_A(I)$, where e.g. $I=A$ (so that \thetag{L-I} is trivially true) or that $I$ is some ideal that is naturally associated with $I_1$, e.g. $I$ is the integral closure or the Jacobian ideal of $I_1$.
+One may ask when the condition \thetag{L-I} is satisfied in these two cases.